Many of new writers ask the question:

 A literary agent has a good idea what your manuscript is worth on the ever-changing book market and will likely be able to negotiate a better book advance than you are able to negotiate yourself.
 Then...

-With many ancillary rights at stake (film, foreign, electronic, derivative, to name a few) and money attached to them all, you want someone who is knowledgeable to translate the book-ese for you.
+With many ancillary subsidiary rights at stake (film, foreign, electronic, derivative, to name a few) and money attached to them all, you want someone who is knowledgeable to translate the book contract-ese for you.
 And see "best deal" above: the more money you make, the more money your agent makes so he or she is going to broker the best agreement possible.

 ...through the lengthy steps to your book's publication and can explain the strange and Byzantine customs of the book publishing industry.
 There's still a lot of work to be done after the contract is signed--literary agents knows the drill, and have a vested interest in seeing their clients successfully through the book editing and production processes to the book's publication and marketing.